pbs2119/pbs2119.github.io/index.md

 https://hsnamkoong.github.io/

-Day-to-day, I'll be working under Thomson Yen, a Ph.D candidate at Columbia, who is a leader of the MBABench project.
+Day-to-day, I'll be working under Thomson Yen, a Ph.D. candidate at Columbia, who is a leader of the MBABench project.

 https://thomsonyen.github.io/